What We Do

 Besides making articles available to you, we give you material to help you spread the word.
 Are you running an election yourself?
 Don't use the same terrible voting methods our government does!
 Try these resources instead.
 Are you a mid-to-large organization with something more complicated?
 Contact us and we can work with you as a consultant.
 We also do internal research as you can see from our 2016 presidential election voting method poll where we collaborated with an international polling agency.

 Like What You’ve Read?

-Remember, it’s you that makes our education campaign effective.
+Remember, it’s you that makes our work effective.
 Please, share our work and reference us.
 Further, your generous donations keep us going.